fastily/jinja2html/README.md

 That's where jinja2html comes in.

-No fancy bells and whistles, no bull$hit, just your bold artisitic vision + jinja2html.
+No fancy bells and whistles, no bull$hit, just your bold artistic vision + jinja2html.

 ## Install
 ```bash